divyamer066-png/Learning-C/README.md

 - Linear Search.c - Binary search is a highly efficient "divide and conquer" algorithm used in C to find the position of a target value within a sorted array.

 - delete_element_from_array.c - This shifts elements left from `pos` and reduces array size `n`.

+- Array inserter.c - The *Array Inserter* program is used to insert a new element into an existing array at a specified position, shifting the other elements to make space for it.